robert-laws/robert-laws.github.io/_posts/2017-09-10-getting_comfortable_with_markdown.markdown

 # > Hal Hope would like to major in biology.
 ```

+---

-# Time Needed to Learn Markdown
+**Time Needed to Learn Markdown**

 A great thing about **Markdown** is that it doesn't take too long to learn it.
 Mostly, the challenge of **Markdown** isn't the syntax, but just practicing it regularly to remember all the features.
 For modern web development, knowing how to write good documentation - often a key feature of code that's uploaded to GitHub - requires having a solid understanding and control of **Markdown** so that users who come to read about how your code works will have an easy time reading nicely styled and helpful documentation text.

-I recommend spending some time to learn **Markdown** since it is easy to use and can make ordinary code documentation text look amazing. :smile:
+I recommend spending some time to learn **Markdown** since it is easy to use and can make ordinary code documentation text look amazing.